What I Know (The Boys episode): Plot

 Distraught over her son Ryan leaving with Homelander, Becca Butcher escapes her compound and finds the Boys hideout at the pawn shop, where she tearfully reunites with Billy Butcher and asks him for help finding Ryan.
-While she is consoled by Mother's Milk, Frenchie and Kimiko, Butcher arranges a meeting with Stan Edgar.
+While she is consoled by Mother's Milk, Frenchie and Kimiko, Butcher arranges a meeting with Edgar.
 Butcher proposes a deal where he tracks down Ryan and delivers him to Vought in exchange for his wife.
 Edgar, aware that Ryan is the only contingency against Homelander, agrees to the deal and Butcher returns to the hideout, discovering that Hughie and Annie have publicly exposed Stormfront's past.

 Meanwhile, Homelander struggles to bond with Ryan due to his status as a superhero and the latter being visibly uncomfortable with Homelander and Stormfront and without his mother.
 In an attempt to cheer him up, Homelander and Stormfront take Ryan to a theme park restaurant at Vought Planet, but Ryan suffers a panic attack after a crowd of people surround Homelander and Stormfront.
 After flying him to a remote cabin, Homelander comforts Ryan by telling him about his own troubled childhood, and tries to teach him to use his powers again, but is interrupted as Stormfront realizes the evidence of her Nazi background has become public.
 Stormfront returns to Vought tower, discovering that her public reputation has been destroyed.

-The Boys find Ryan at Homelander's cabin and use a sonic device created by Frenchie to distract Homelander, with Butcher and Becca entering the cabin as the latter tearfully reunites with her son.
+Using tracking information provided by Edgar, the Boys find Ryan at Homelander's cabin and use a sonic device created by Frenchie to distract Homelander, with Butcher and Becca entering the cabin as the latter tearfully reunites with her son.
 In a moment of clarity, Butcher decides not to go through with his deal with Edgar and confesses to Becca about the deal.
 Butcher convinces Becca to take Ryan and leave without him, knowing that he is a bad role model for the child.
-As MM, Becca, and Ryan drive away, Stormfront arrives and destroys the car.
-Kimiko, Starlight, Frenchie, MM, and Hughie prepare to fight Stormfront as Butcher escapes with Becca and Ryan.
+As M.M., Becca, and Ryan drive away, Stormfront arrives and destroys the car.
+Kimiko, Annie, Frenchie, M.M., and Hughie prepare to fight Stormfront as Butcher escapes with Becca and Ryan.
 Kimiko initially freezes again after seeing Stormfront, but overcomes this by laughing and making a joke.
-Stormfront, however, quickly overpowers Starlight and Kimiko and destroys most of the Boys' weapons.
-Stormfront's victory is interrupted by an arriving Queen Maeve, who helps Starlight and Kimiko defeat Stormfront.
+Stormfront, however, quickly overpowers Annie and Kimiko and destroys most of the Boys' weapons.
+Stormfront's victory is interrupted by an arriving Maeve, who helps Annie and Kimiko defeat Stormfront.